mrblackmesa1/p1_prefabs/README.md

-# p1_prefabs
+# Portal 1 Prefabs
-A random collection of portal 1 prefabs
+A collection of Portal 1 prefabs I have made or possible stolen from Valve (:

+## Current prefabs:

+**BTS:**
+Office ceiling light